cnlohr/badderapple/README.md

 ### Porting to WASM

 Rawdraw has a mechanism to target WASM, without any extra engines like Emscripten, so when it builds out WASM targets, they contain only a WASM blob with the code, and enough javascript to load the WASM blob and give it access to a WebGL context.
-For instance, the example rawdraw WASM project here is only 19kB uncompressed, and goes to around 10kB after regular gzip HTTP compression.
+For instance, the example rawdraw WASM project here is only 19kB uncompressed, and goes to around 10kB after regular gzip HTTP compression...
+And typically is up and rendering within about one frame of page load, so it's sometimes possible to prevent even the loading flash.

 ![rawdraw example app](https://github.com/user-attachments/assets/5f1e6d86-26dc-4f8f-8263-07fea3bd901d).